GenProve: Learning to Generate Text with Fine-Grained Provenance: Introduction

 We advocate for a more transparent approach, which we refer to as \textbf{Generation-time Fine-grained Provenance}.
 Unlike simple citation generation, this task requires the model to function as a transparent reasoner.
 For every generated sentence, the model must simultaneously identify the specific supporting source sentence and explicitly classify the evidence usage relation as \textit{Quotation}, \textit{Compression}, or \textit{Inference} (Figure~\ref{fig:intro}).

-A major obstacle to this goal is the lack of training data.
-Most existing benchmarks are designed for analysis after generation or lack structured supervision on evidence types~\cite{gao-2023-enabling-llms-citation, zhu-etal-2025-trove}.
+A major obstacle to this goal is the lack of suitable training data.
+Most existing benchmarks provide only coarse document-level attribution, are designed for post-hoc analysis, or lack structured supervision over evidence-use relations~\cite{gao-2023-enabling-llms-citation, zhu-etal-2025-trove}.
 To bridge this gap, we construct \textbf{ReFInE} (\textbf{Re}lation-aware \textbf{F}ine-grained \textbf{In}terpretability \& \textbf{E}vidence).
 Unlike previous heuristic-based datasets, ReFInE is built via a rigorous human-in-the-loop pipeline where LLM-assisted proposals undergo multi-stage expert verification.
 This ensures the dataset accurately captures complex evidence usage patterns, serving as a reliable testbed for transparent generation.

 Building on ReFInE, we propose \textbf{GenProve}, a training framework tailored for this objective.
 We observe that standard SFT is insufficient; models often struggle to balance the fluidity of the answer with the strict structural constraints of provenance triples.
 GenProve overcomes this by integrating GRPO~\cite{guo2025deepseek} with a novel multi-dimensional reward modeling strategy.
 Specifically, we design a composite reward that goes beyond simple text quality.
 While strictly adhering to the structural constraints learned during SFT, our objective explicitly optimizes for \textit{content fidelity} and \textit{provenance correctness}, penalizing hallucinations where the cited evidence does not semantically support the generated claim.
 This holistic alignment forces the model to treat citation not as a stylistic decoration, but as an intrinsic reasoning constraint.